wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 * Choose the same version of the one shown in the plugin
 * For the network locale, download the file named "po-locale-combined-network.cop.sgn"
 * For the user locale, download the file named "po-locale-$locale-name.cop.sgn, for example "po-locale-fr_FR.cop.sgn" for the "fr_FR" locale
 * Both files must be placed in :file:`/var/lib/xivo-provd/plugins/$plugin-name/var/cache` directory.
-Then install them in the XiVO Web Interface.
+Then install them in the Wazo Web Interface.

 .. note:: Currently user and network locale 11.5.1 should be used for plugins xivo-sccp-legacy and xivo-cisco-sccp-9.4